 Prohibition of Wine in Islam

 Muslims are often asked about the apparent contradiction between Islam’s prohibition of alcohol and its promise of rivers of wine in heaven.
-However, there is no contradiction; if Allah prohibited intoxicants, why would he give Muslims rivers of wine in heaven?
+If Allah prohibited intoxicants, why would he give Muslims rivers of wine in heaven?
 These questions have remained a subject of confusion for many Muslims and non-Muslims.

 The answer lies in the fact that, in Islam, wine (and all other intoxicants) is considered to be Haram or forbidden.
 This is because intoxication leads to a loss of self-control and a weakening of faith.
 In contrast, the rivers of wine in heaven are not intoxicating; they are a metaphor for the joy and bliss that believers will experience in the hereafter.
 So, while Islam prohibits wine in this world, it promises a far greater reward for those who follow its teachings.